vellvm/vellvm/README.md

 - `src/coq/Utils/PropT.v` metatheory required to reason about sets of itrees, i.e. about the propositional monad transformer.
 - `InterpreterMCFG.v`     the layers of interpretation **ARTIFACT** shown in Figure 6 and some of their metatheory
 - `InterpreterCFG.v`      the same layers of interpretation and metatheory, but when reasoning about single functions (i.e. single cfg)
-- `Refinement.v`          definition of the refinement relations between layers of interpretations
+- `Refinement.v`          definition of the refinement relations between layers of interpretations **ARTIFACT** mentioned in Section 5.4
 - `TopLevelRefinements.v` proof of inclusion of the refinement relations between layers of interpretations; proof of soundness of the interpreter as described in Section 5
 - `DenotationTheory`      Equational theory to reason directly about the structure of vir programs; in particular, reasoning principles about open control-flow-graphs.